Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 sudo adduser your_username
 ```

-Set a strong UNIX password as prompted, and enter user information as desired (it's fine to leave these fields blank).
+Set a strong UNIX password as prompted, and enter user information as needed (it's fine to leave these fields blank).

 You just created a basic user on your virtual machine.
 Let's grant it 'superuser' capabilities to make our lives easier going forward.
 This will enable the `sudo` command on the profile so you can have administrative privileges: